 In light of the current "social distancing" associated with COVID-19, a possible Celebration of Life may be scheduled at a later date.
 As funerals are not able to be scheduled at this time during this world-wide crisis, if you have a great story, picture, or memory to share, please post them to on Facebook at http://facebook.com/DavidTaylorPGH.
 In lieu of flowers for a funeral, memorials in the memory of Norm can be made to the Elks National Foundation at elks.org/ENF.

-To plant a tree in memory of Norman E. Taylor, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Norman E. Taylor, please visit our floral store.